spkothari0/news-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Note
 -  The prebuilt third-party to API which is being used to fetch the news articles doesn't allow any other domain than localhost hence I was unable to deploy this on the website.
+But Tried to deploy the app on [Link](https://spkothari0.github.io/news-app/US)

 Preview :